Devoxx4KidsDE/SonicPI/README.md

 The workshop was created to be finished within roughly 80-90 minutes.

 ## Instructions
-The workshop consists of two parts:
+The workshop consists of 2 parts:
 * Documentation
 * Sonic Pi examples (including necessary samples)